devonfw-forge/python-data-driven-decisions/README.md

 ## Running on local
 To start the execution of our code, you can directly run the notebooks on Visual Studio Code opening the files .ipynb, or with the command `poetry run jupyter notebook`.

+## Assumptions of Correlation Conclusions Study
+-In some graphs we have observed that data follows a very strict flow (very straight and without any deviation representation).
+In this case we have concluded that we are in front of a lack of data and the interpolation and backward filling have made that this phenomenon occurs.
+Moreover, these representations don't allow us to extraxt clear conclusions, in some cases they don't have any sense with reality.

+-The Net Migration indicator measures the difference between the number of immigrants and emigrants, so the number of people entering the country minus the number of people leaving it.
+As the difference is measured, it is necessary to see the original data to draw the conclusions correctly.
+Taking into account whether this net value is positive or negative and extract conclusions according the type of correlation.

+-Something similar occurs with the indicator Direct Foreign Investment.
+This one shows us the    difference between outflows and inflows, so, if countries invest outside more or less than which is invested in them.
+Again we should see which are the net values to extract conclusions 	correctly.

+-After treating the data, we realized that the indicators: Mortality Pollution and Gender Equality do not present sufficient data for analysis.
+Therefore, they have been eliminated.
+No conclusions will be drawn between this indicator and the countries.

 ## Repository setup
 The code is divided in several notebooks that need to be excuted following the corresponding order, which coincides with the one described above in the main steps section.